zhumaniyaz17/finalexam/README.md

 * another way is to create a remote reference to the base repo by giving it a name, for example ``upstream``, by typing ``git remote add upstream https://github.com/konsteacher/finalexam.git`` and then pull down ``upstream/master`` to your local repo and push it up to your Github fork.

 ##### Some hacks:
-Besides seeing your questions in Githab you can use ``pandoc`` utility to create .html, .pdf, .doc, .odt and many more formats from .md file of a question by typing something like ``pandoc question.md -o question.html``
+Besides seeing your questions in Github you can use ``pandoc`` utility to create .html, .pdf, .doc, .odt and many more formats from .md file of a question by typing something like ``pandoc question.md -o question.html``
 Of course you have to install ``pandoc`` by typing ``sudo apt-get install pandoc`` in Debian systems and something similar in other systems.